MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/bid-strategy.md

 All you have to do is choose a bid strategy type and associate campaigns with complementary budget limits.
 Microsoft Advertising will adjust your bids based on the performance of the entire portfolio.
 If your portfolio includes campaigns with a shared budget, then you should only include other campaigns that share the same budget.

+You can have up to 11,000 portfolio bid strategies in an account, and each portfolio can include 10,000 campaigns.

 Portfolio bid strategies work best with one goal in mind, using complementary campaign and bid strategy types.
 You cannot change a portfolio's bid strategy type.
 If you want a campaign in the portfolio to use a different bid strategy you can move it to another portfolio.
 Once you choose a campaign type, the portfolio can only include campaigns of that type.

 |Bid strategy type|Campaign types supported|